Chapter 8: Vultures

 All over Africa, hidden away in backstreet shops or warehouses, are the bush-meat and muti markets, where the totems, giving luck to almost any endeavor, are found.
 Crocodile heads, leopard skins, lines teeth, pangolin scales, owls’ talons, hyena snouts, Jackals fur.
 And, of course, one of the most sought after, vulture’s heads, with their power of sight sparking the belief they will enable the possessor to see into the future.
 A clear benefit for any aspiring politician, business person, or anyone who can afford such a totem.

-I turned to walk back towards the vehicle and its passengers.
+I turned to walk back towards the vehicle.

 Three decades seems an eternity.
 But in the up down left right relativity of their flight, and my search, that is the time it has taken for these gracious gravity defying birds circling above to quietly disappear, and my ghost to reappear.